42 problems found

 Solution: If \(\theta = \frac{\pi}{3}\) then \(\cos \theta = \frac12, \sin \theta = \frac{\sqrt{3}}{2}\) and clearly the equation is satisfied.
 We can also solve this equation using the harmonic formulae, namely: \begin{align*} && 5 &= 4 \cos \theta + 2\sqrt{3} \sin \theta \\ &&&= \sqrt{4^2+2^2 \cdot 3} \cos \left (\theta -\tan^{-1} \left (\frac{2\sqrt{3}}{4}\right) \right) \\ \Rightarrow && \frac{5}{\sqrt{28}} &= \cos \left ( \frac{\pi}{3} - \tan^{-1} \left (\frac{\sqrt{3}}{2}\right) \right) \\ \Rightarrow && \frac{\pi}{3} &= \arccos\left( \frac{5}{\sqrt{28}}\right) + \arctan \left (\frac{\sqrt{3}}{2}\right) \end{align*} From which the result follows.
 Similarly, notice that \(3 \cos \theta + 4 \sin \theta = \frac{7}{\sqrt{2}}\) is clearly solved by \(\frac{\pi}{4}\), but also writing it in harmonic form, we have \begin{align*} &&\frac{7}{\sqrt{2}} &= 5 \sin \left (\theta + \tan^{-1} \left ( \frac{3}{4} \right) \right) \\ \Rightarrow && \frac{7\sqrt{2}}{10} &= \sin \left ( \frac{\pi}{4} + \tan^{-1} \left ( \frac{3}{4} \right) \right) \\ \Rightarrow && \frac{\pi}{4} &= \arcsin \left ( \frac{7\sqrt{2}}{10} \right) - \arctan \left ( \frac{3}{4} \right) \end{align*} as required.

 Prove that the cube root of any irrational number is an irrational number.
-Let \(\ds u_n = {5\vphantom{\dot A}}^{1/{(3^n)}}\,\).
+Let \(\displaystyle u_n = {5\vphantom{\dot A}}^{1/{(3^n)}}\,\).
 Given that \(\sqrt[3]5\) is an irrational number, prove by induction that \(u_n\) is an irrational number for every positive integer \(n\).
-Hence, or otherwise, give an example of an infinite sequence of irrational numbers which converges to a given integer \(m\,\). \noindent [An irrational number is a number that cannot be expressed as the ratio of two integers.]
+Hence, or otherwise, give an example of an infinite sequence of irrational numbers which converges to a given integer \(m\,\).
+[An irrational number is a number that cannot be expressed as the ratio of two integers.]

 The line \(y=d\,\), where \(d>0\,\), intersects the circle \(x^2+y^2=R^2\) at \(G\) and \(H\).
 Show that the area of the minor segment \(GH\) is equal to \begin{equation} R^2\arccos \left({d \over R}\right) -d\sqrt{R^2 - d^2}\;. \tag {\(*\)} \end{equation} In the following cases, the given line intersects the given circle.
 Determine how, in each case, the expression \((*)\) should be modified to give the area of the minor segment.

 The position vectors of the points \(A\,\), \(B\,\) and \(P\) with respect to an origin \(O\) are \(a{\bf i}\,\), \(b{\bf j}\,\) and \(l{\bf i}+m{\bf j}+n{\bf k}\,\), respectively, where \(a\), \(b\), and \(n\) are all non-zero.
-The points \(E\), \(F\), \(G\) and~\(H\) are the midpoints of \(OA\), \(BP\), \(OB\) and \(AP\), respectively.
+The points \(E\), \(F\), \(G\) and \(H\) are the midpoints of \(OA\), \(BP\), \(OB\) and \(AP\), respectively.
 Show that the lines \(EF\) and \(GH\) intersect.
 Let \(D\) be the point with position vector \(d{\bf k}\), where \(d\) is non-zero, and let \(S\) be the point of intersection of \(EF\) and \(GH.\) The point \(T\) is such that the mid-point of \(DT\) is \(S\).
 Find the position vector of \(T\) and hence find \(d\) in terms of \(n\) if \(T\) lies in the plane \(OAB\).

 The function \(\f\) is defined by $$ \f(x)= \vert x-1 \vert\;, $$ where the domain is \({\bf R}\,\), the set of all real numbers.
 The function \(\g_n =\f^n\), with domain \({\bf R}\,\), so for example \(\g_3(x) = \f(\f(\f(x)))\,\).
 In separate diagrams, sketch graphs of \(\g_1\,\), \(\g_2\,\), \(\g_3\,\) and \(\g_4\,\).
 The function \(\h\) is defined by \[ \h(x) = |\sin {{{\pi}x} \over 2}|, \] where the domain is \({\bf R}\,\).
 Show that if \(n\) is even, \[ \int_0^n\,\big( \h(x)-\g_n(x)\big)\,\d x = \frac{2n}{\pi} -\frac{n}2\;. \]